cakephp/docs/en/views/helpers.rst

 Helpers are the component-like classes for the presentation layer of your application.
 They contain presentational logic that is shared between many views, elements, or layouts.
-This chapter will show you how to create your own helpers, and outline the basic tasks CakePHP's core helpers can help you accomplish.
+This chapter will show you how to configure helpers.
+How to load helpers and use those helpers, and outline the simple steps for creating your own custom helpers.

-CakePHP features a number of helpers that aid in view creation.
+CakePHP includes a number of helpers that aid in view creation.
 They assist in creating well-formed markup (including forms), aid in formatting text, times and numbers, and can even speed up AJAX functionality.
 For more information on the helpers included in CakePHP,